coleifer/huey/docs/api.rst

         connection from the child (worker) processes.
 To avoid this problem, you can register a startup hook which executes once when the worker starts up.

-        :param name: Name for the hook.
-        :param fn: Callback function.

-    .. py:method:: unregister_startup(name)

-        Unregister the specified startup hook.

-    .. py:method:: on_startup([name=None])

-        Decorator for registering a startup hook.
-See :py:meth:`~Huey.register_startup` for information about start hooks.

         Usage: